 There would be comebacks, of course – nearly two decades of them – but she was never able to permanently overcome problems in her personal life and her addictions worsened through marriages and divorces, lawsuits and tax woes.
 Unlike in The Wizard of Oz, there were no ruby slippers she could click to escape the dream-turned-nightmare she found herself in.

-Judy Garland would have turned 90 today, if she hadn’t died of a drug overdose at the age of 47.
+Garland would have turned 90 today if not for her death June 22, 1969, of a drug overdose.
+She was 47.
 One is tempted to say she never woke up after lying down in that poppy field.